heronog/esp-home-accesories/README.md

 There is a push button with a pull down resistor on pin `GPIO13` that will switch the full length of the string on and off.

-### Infinity Eclipse
+#### Infinity Eclipse
 A small experiment for an infinity  mirror.
 Functionally it's just a regular neopixel on a ESP8266 nodemcu light the same as all above.

 The push button on `GPIO13` with a pull down resistor uses the same code as the candle light.

-### Random notes
+## Networking setup

+These are some scripts to install and maintain the basic infrastructure of my network and smart home.
+The basic component is the Pi-Hole DNS server.
+I have found that using the router's DHCP and DNS resolution is unstable and results in many drops in connectivity.
+Using my own local DNS with ad blocking is much better and has been pretty stable for a good while.
+This runs in a Raspberry Pi 3 on top of Ubuntu Server.

-Run this to start the pi-hole docker next to the homebridge docker
+* Run this to create and start the pi-hole docker container.
 ```
 docker volume create dnsmasq